polifonia-project/historical-entity-linking/benchmark/README.md

 ## Sampling

 The annotated sentences of MHERCL v0.1 were extrapolated from the [Polifonia Textual Corpus (PTC)](https://github.com/polifonia-project/Polifonia-Corpus).
 They originate from a sample of the English [_Periodicals_](https://doi.org/10.5281/zenodo.6671912) module of the corpus, whose documents' publication dates range from 1823 to 1900.
-They were processed through the [Polifonia Knowledge Extractor (PKE)](https://github.com/polifonia-project/Polifonia-Knowledge-Extractor) and are part of the [Filtered AMR Graphs Bank] (https://zenodo.org/record/7025779\#.ZDls8OxBy3I).
+They were processed through the [Polifonia Knowledge Extractor (PKE)](https://github.com/polifonia-project/Polifonia-Knowledge-Extractor) and are part of the [Filtered AMR Graphs Bank](https://zenodo.org/record/7025779\#.ZDls8OxBy3I).

 ## Annotation Guidelines